 Southeastern Big-Eared Bats

-It’s hard to miss the signs of Halloween in October: Jack-O-Lanterns grin and costume shops magically appear.
-But all year long, far away from commercial clutter, a rare species of bat haunts the swamps of the Conservancy’s Disney Wilderness Preserve.
+All year long, far away from commercial clutter, a rare species of bat lurks the swamps of the Conservancy’s Disney Wilderness Preserve.

 The legend of these flying mammals, best known as the southeastern big-eared bat, reads like a real-life Halloween story.
 It began when an eccentric (some said insane) professor from Transylvania University visited the home of John J. Audubon.
 While there, Professor Rafinesque captured and documented a new species (destroying Audubon’s violin in the process).
 Despite the damage Audubon considered his visitor a brilliant naturalist, and the newly discovered creature formally became “Rafinesque’s big-eared bat”.